Chuba Hubbard Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Matchup vs. New York

-- The Giants have the NFL's 29th-ranked defense against the run, surrendering 137.2 yards per game.
+- Allowing 137.2 rushing yards per game, the Giants have the 29th-ranked run defense in the league.

-- The Giants have conceded six rushing touchdowns, 15th in the NFL.
+- This season the Giants have conceded six rushing TDs.
+They are ranked 15th in the NFL in that category.

 Recent Performances